trustedlogin/vendor/README.md

 PHP classes should be located in the "php" directory and follow the [PSR-4 standard](https://www.php-fig.org/psr/psr-4/).

-The root namespace is TrusteLoginVendor.
+The root namespace is TrustedLoginVendor.